-Learning seems to be a never ending process that comes up along great skills.
-So, I won’t say that these are the only languages that a tester should know, or only skills that he should posses.
+Learning seems to be a never-ending process that comes up along with great skills.
+So, I won’t say that these are the only languages that a tester should know or only skills that he should possess.
 But having knowledge of these will definitely give him an edge over others!

-If you want us to add some more languages in the list, let us know in the comment section below!
+If you want us to add some more languages to the list, let us know in the comment section below!

 Written by Harshita Bisht